angus-c/javascript/README.md

   - [7.1](#7.1) <a name='7.1'></a> Choose function declarations or function expressions based on your goal.

   > Because function declarations are hoisted they are a great way to hide implementation detail at the bottom of the page.
 They're also named which makes debugging easier (though, since IE8 named function expressions are entirely safe).

-  > Function expressions are suitable for functional scenarios such as function passing (e.g., in higher order functions).
-They're also necessary for creation of immediately invoked function expressions

     ```javascript
+    // function declaration used to hide implementation detail
     export default foo(x);

-    // function declaration used to hide implementation detail
     const foo function () {/*/..*/};

-    // function expression used in higher order function (in this case an arrow functions)
-    function foo() {
-    }
     ```

-  - [7.2](#7.2) <a name='7.2'></a> Function expressions:
+  > Function expressions are suitable for more functional situations like function passing (e.g., in higher order functions).
+They're also necessary for creation of immediately invoked function expressions

     ```javascript
+    // a function expression used in higher order function (in this case an [arrow function](#8.1))
+    const squares = arr.map(x => x*x);

-    // immediately-invoked function expression (IIFE)
+    // an immediately-invoked function expression (IIFE)
     (() => {
       console.log('Welcome to the Internet.
 Please follow me.');
     })();